Bregman algorithms for mixed-strategy generalized Nash equilibrium seeking in a class of mixed-integer games: Introduction

 Currently, the study of GMI games and methods to compute their GNE is limited.
-The works in \cite{cenedese19,fabiani20,sagratella17,sagratella20} consider potential GMI games, where there exists a global function that tracks the changes of the cost when some players adjust their decisions. { Existence of a GNE in potential GMI games is proven in \cite{sagratella17}.
-For this class, \cite{fabiani20,cenedese19,sagratella17} propose iterative GNE-seeking algorithms based on (Gauss-Seidel or Gauss-Southwell type of) best-response methods,} {also suitable for solving 2-group partitionable mixed-integer NE problems \cite{sagratella16,sagratella17b}}.
+The works in \cite{cenedese19,fabiani20,sagratella17,sagratella20} consider potential GMI games, where there exists a global function that tracks the changes of the cost when some players adjust their decisions.
+Existence of a GNE in potential GMI games is proven in \cite{sagratella17}.
+For this class, \cite{fabiani20,cenedese19,sagratella17} propose iterative GNE-seeking algorithms based on (Gauss-Seidel or Gauss-Southwell type of) best-response methods, also suitable for solving 2-group partitionable mixed-integer NE problems \cite{sagratella16,sagratella17b}.
 A more general class of GMI games is considered in \cite{sagratella19}, in which a potential function may however not exist.
 In fact, \cite{sagratella19} considers that the cost function of each agent is continuous and convex with respect to its own decision variables that are linearly coupled (only) with the integer variables of other agents.
-Moreover, \cite{sagratella19} shows that {the set of GNE of this class of GMI games is finite and proposes branch-and-bound algorithms to compute these equilibria.}
+Moreover, \cite{sagratella19} shows that {the set of GNE of this class of GMI games is finite (and can be empty), and proposes exact equilibrium seeking branch-and-bound algorithms.}